Erdos-Projects/summer26-math-genealogy/notebooks/subject_analysis-Yilong/README.md

 This suggests that the high-confidence subject imputation does not substantially change the identity of the leading recent pure math subjects.

 The heatmap plot and stacked area chart show that several subjects rises in later 20th century: 60, 35, 03, 05; while the relative dominance of some early twentieth-century areas declines: 20, 51, 14, and some subjects are relatively stable: 11, 53.
-Some sharp behavior near the final years should be interpreted cautiously because recent MGP data may be incomplete and because some labels are model-imputed.

 ### Applied Math